rutaka-n/connfuse/README.md

 ```
  - limit - count of tries to execute method before circuit will be broken.
  - timeout - specify time to fast failing your methods.
- - expected_errors - array of error's classes which do not count how errors of circuit.
+ - expected_errors - array of error's classes which do not count as errors of circuit.

 ## Development